khaizr0/Hackintosh-Dell-inspiron-3458/README.md

 # Wifi and bluetooth

-I recommended you to using DW1820a, DW1560 (If you don't have money like me then you can use HelioPort with limit internet speed)
+I recommended you to using DW1820a, DW1560 (If you don't have money like me then you can use HeliPort with limit internet speed)

 - Bcm card: